Neck Thread Lift in Scottsdale, AZ 85260

 Book now

-Book a consultation with Dr. Natalya at Desert Bloom in Scottsdale to learn whether this non-surgical facelift option is right for you.
+Book a consultation with Dr. Natalya at Desert Bloom in Scottsdale to learn whether this non-surgical option is right for your anatomy.
+Related PDO procedures: PDO Thread Lift for face, Brow Lift for brow elevation, Non-Surgical Rhinoplasty for nasal refinement.
+See all options on our PDO Threads hub.

 At a Glance

-What it is: A minimally invasive neck lift using absorbable PDO sutures — barbed cog threads and smooth mono-threads inserted beneath the skin to tighten, lift, and stimulate collagen.
-A non-surgical facelift alternative.
+What it is: A minimally invasive neck lift using absorbable PDO sutures — barbed cog threads and smooth mono-threads placed beneath the skin to tighten, lift, and stimulate collagen.

 Results last: Around 12–18 months, depending on thread type, skin quality, and individual response.

 Risks: Temporary bruising, swelling, mild soreness.
-Uncommon: palpable or visible thread.
-Rare: infection, nerve or vascular injury.
-Considered low risk in experienced hands, though no procedure is zero risk.
-Outcomes and complication rates are strongly operator-dependent.
+Uncommon: palpable or visible thread, infection, nerve injury.
+No procedure is zero risk, and these events require prompt clinical evaluation when they occur.

-Alternatives: Surgical facelift (rhytidectomy) for significant laxity; Botox to the platysma for dynamic bands; RF tightening or dermal fillers for surface or structural support.
+Alternatives: Surgical facelift for significant laxity; Botox to the platysma for dynamic bands; RF tightening for surface support.

-A thread lift is a minimally invasive cosmetic procedure that uses absorbable PDO sutures to tighten sagging skin and lift the neck — improving jowls, skin laxity, and jawline definition, without incisions.
-Treatment often begins around $770, though the final number varies with thread count and zones treated.
-The procedure takes 30–60 minutes.
+A PDO neck thread lift is a minimally invasive non-surgical neck lift that uses absorbable polydioxanone sutures to tighten loose neck skin, lift the jawline, and address mild platysmal banding without incisions.
+At Desert Bloom, the Neck Thread Lift starts at $1,800 and takes 30–60 minutes in-office under local anesthesia.
+No incisions, no general anesthesia.
 Most patients return to normal activities within a few days.
-Common side effects — mild soreness, swelling, bruising, redness at insertion points — are temporary and usually resolve within a week.
+Common side effects — mild soreness, swelling, bruising, redness at insertion points — typically resolve within a week.

 Woman with defined jawline and smooth neck profile — neck thread lift result at Desert Bloom Scottsdale